sairajdillikar/Motion-Planning-and-Control-of-Multi-Arm-Robot-for-In-Orbit-Operations/README.md

     cd mario_mpcc_ws
     source devel/setup.bash

-Use the above two commands for a launching a new terminal, as executing simulation for each different locomotion requires only two main commands:
+Use the above two commands when using a new terminal, as executing simulation for each different locomotion requires only two main commands:
 1. For launching the simulation (`roslaunch`).
 2. To run the script with its respective control algorithm (`rosrun`).